blake27182/CafeWifiCapture/README.md

 * Google vision is not perfect, so we need a way to check a few close options in the case that a perfect match is not found
 * Similarity is kind of subjective.
 I went with a definition that that counts the number of letters that match in-order and represents that number as a fraction of the total number of *implied* letters.
 This just means that if the strings are different in length, we'll represent the empty spaces of the smaller one as letters that do not match.
 * I did this because sometimes Google vision misrepresents a letter like '0' instead of 'o'.
 If we were just counting matched letters out of total letters, the pair (hello, hell) would have a higher score than (hello, hell0), but the second pair is clearly more similar.
 In addition, sometimes you've got names like NETGEAR411 and NETGEAR411-5G.
 Those have different meaning, so empty spaces count against correctness.

+#### Doing
+* Working on a process that finds the password.
+Since authenticating and signing into a network is so slow, I can't just check every word with every network name.
+That would take hours.
+So I need a way to find the password with great certainty.

+#### Learning
+* considering options like: Letting a machine learning model look at the placements and values of the words in the image to determine the password.
+Letting an ML model look at all the words and learning what a password usually looks like.
+Making a search algorithm to locate keywords like "password" or "pw" and look for words in a certain position relative to those words (like to the right of, or below)